Protect Your Livelihood and Your Investment

 Large-scale plantings on fragile land can also create habitat for beneficial wildlife that can help with pest management.
 We offer a full-service tree and shrub planting.
 Qualified properties can receive funding to cover up to 100 per cent of the costs on certain projects.
 Protect your investment and build a plan to manage the health of your forest.
 Contact a stewardship coordinator to get started.

 Wetland, stream and pond health is important for overall water quality and ecosystem health.
 We can provide technical advice and restoration services to improve waterbody health on your farm, including livestock fencing, buffer planting and naturalization services.
-Get started by learning more about wetland, stream and pond management services or get started by connecting with a stewardship coordinator to discuss opportunities for enhancement.
+Get started by learning more about wetland, stream and pond management services or by connecting with a stewardship coordinator to discuss opportunities for enhancement.

 Restoring open areas or retired fields to native grassland or meadow can support beneficial wildlife, like pollinators and birds.
 We offer funding and technical expertise for qualified projects.
 Our restoration experts provide custom planting plans and site preparation, planting, maintenance and monitoring services.
 Learn more about our grasslands and meadows restoration services or connect with a stewardship coordinator to get started.